jasp-stats/jasp-desktop/Docs/development/translate.md

 ### 1. Introduction.

 To aid the internationalization of JASP, the source files were heavily modified.
 The JASP core code consists of two main functional parts.
-The first is JASP-Interface, which defines the user interface such as windows and file menus.
-JASP-Interface is mainly written in C++ and QML.
-The second part is JASP-Engine, which executes the R-code from each analysis.
-JASP-Engine is mainly written in R (and C++, but this code does not produce any messages for the users).
+The first is Interface, which defines the user interface such as windows and file menus.
+Interface is mainly written in C++ and QML.
+The second part is Engine, which executes the R-code from each analysis.
+Engine is mainly written in R (and C++, but this code does not produce any messages for the users).
 Internationalization requires us to go through the following three steps:

 1. An inventory was made of all the types of source files in JASP that contain messages to the user.
 These file types are described in the [Inventory: Identifying all the source file types that contain strings that are shown to the user](#2-Preparing-different-type-of-source-files) section.
 2. From this inventory all strings are extracted and .po files were generated.
 How all the .po files are structured and how they are created out of the source files is described in the 'How to generate .po files' section.